Emergency Responder Communication Systems

 2. Be highly portable, easily deployable and tactically nimble.

-3. Should not be dependent on any other infrastructure system in order operate including repeaters, towers, network systems, or roads.
+3. Should not depend on any other infrastructure system in order operate including repeaters, towers, network systems, or roads.

-4. Should provide protection from all events and hazards
+4. Should provide protection from all hazards and critical incidents

 About SemperComm® (“Always Communications”)

-SemperComm’s Portable Command Center is the only system available today that does not need any infrastructure in order to operate and exceeds all the criteria above.
-To learn more about our patented Portable Command Center click here.
+SemperComm’s Portable Command Center is the only system available today that does not need any infrastructure in order to operate and provides all the mission critical capabilities above.
+You can learn more about our patented Portable Command Center Here.